rdCenteno/openzeppelin-ethernaut/README.md

 You can use the view function modifier on an interface in order to prevent state modifications.
 The pure modifier also prevents functions from modifying the state.

+# Sending Ether (transfer, send, call)

+Send ether to other contract or address.
+You can send ether to other contract or address by:

+`transfer` (2300 gas, throw error)
+`send` (2300 gas, returns bool)
+`call` (foward all gas or set gas, returns bool)

+To receive ether.
+A contract must implement at least one of this methods:

+`receive() external payable {}`
+`fallback() external payable {}`

+receive is called if msg.data is empty (""), otherwise fallback method is called.

+# Guard against Re-entrancy

+To send ether the recommended is to use call method in combination with re-entrancy guard

+Guard against re-entrancy by:

+- Making all state changes before calling other contracts
+- Using re-entrancy guard modifier

+`(bool sent, bytes memory data) = to.call{ value: msg.value}("")`
+`require(sent, "Failed to send Ether")`